Day 7, Dresden, 624 km

 I am caught by another cyclist and we start talking.
 He rides from Hamburg.
 Goes to Dresden.
 We ride a few kilometers together.
 We discuss.
 It’s nice.
 We take a break in Torgau.
 Pretty town hall square.
 It turns out he works for Accenture.
 It’s a small small world.
 We discuss the best route to follow after Dresden.
 We exchange our contacts.
 Maybe we’ll meet again on Saturday.

 Then we part ways, he takes his time (Note for the Czech Republic: it can also be nice to take the time to see things on the road).
 I decided to be in Dresden in the evening so I have to move on.
 The path is generally flat and quite monotonous.
 The kilometers pass almost without any visible sign apart from the bottles, which are emptied and filled up again.
 Then towards Meißen, hills, vineyards and beautiful houses begin to appear.
-It is immediately more pleasant.
+Much nicer.

 The day is starting to get long.
 I was a little ambitious to plan two days in a row over 120 km, this should be avoided in the future.
 In addition I follow the directions of the GPS and find myself in the middle of traffic to enter Dresden by the industrial zone rather than following the banks of the Elbe.
 Smart.
 Jay is so tired he can’t even stand up for the traditional finish picture, despite Bob’s (loud) efforts.
 I’m not in better shape, and after a quick burger I postpone any tourist activity until the next day and go immediately to bed to take advantage of a good mattress to rest.